richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 2. To open the external network settings, select its Settings icon and select **Network admin** from the menu.

-3. To begin the association of the legacy external network to the new network, select **External network upgrade** from the menu.
+3. To associate the legacy external network to the new network, select **External network upgrade** from the menu.

 4. Using the same Tenant ID and tenant association token from the previous steps, enter the information in the appropriate fields and select **Redeem Token**.